Sadhu: Hinduism

-Shaiva sadhus are renunciants devoted to Shiva, and Vaishnava sadhus are renouncers devoted to Vishnu (or his avatar like Rama or Krishna).
+Shaiva sadhus are renunciants devoted to Shiva, and Vaishnava sadhus are renouncers devoted to Vishnu (or his avatars, such as Rama or Krishna).
 The Vaishnava sadhus are sometimes referred to as vairagis.
 Less numerous are Shakta sadhus, who are devoted to Shakti.
 Within these general divisions are numerous sects and sub-sects, reflecting different lineages and philosophical schools and traditions often referred to as "sampradayas".
 Each sampradaya has several "orders" called parampara based on the lineage of the founder of the order.
 Each sampradaya and parampara may have several monastic and martial akharas.

 Within the Shaiva sadhus are many subgroups.
-Most Shaiva sadhus wear a Tripundra mark on their forehead, dress in saffron, red or orange color clothes, and live a monastic life.
-Some sadhus such as the Aghori share the practices of ancient Kapalikas, where they beg with a skull, smeared their body with ashes from the cremation ground, and experiment with substances or practices that are generally abhorred by society.
+Most Shaiva sadhus wear a Tripundra mark on their forehead, dress in saffron, red or orange-coloured clothes, and live a monastic life.
+Some sadhus such as the Aghori share the practices of ancient Kapalikas, in which they beg with a skull, smear their body with ashes from the cremation ground, and experiment with substances or practices that are generally abhorred by society.

 Among the Shaiva sadhus, the Dashanami Sampradaya belong to the Smarta Tradition.
 They are said to have been formed by the philosopher and renunciant Adi Shankara, believed to have lived in the 8th century CE, though the full history of the sect's formation is not clear.
 Among them are the Naga subgroups, naked sadhu known for carrying weapons like tridents, swords, canes, and spears.
 Said to have once functioned as an armed order to protect Hindus from the Mughal rulers, they were involved in a number of military defence campaigns.
 Generally in the ambit of non-violence at present, some sections are known to practice wrestling and martial arts.
 Their retreats are still called chhaavni or armed camps (akhara), and mock duels are still sometimes held between them.

 Female sadhus (sadhvis) exist in many sects.
 In many cases, the women that take to the life of renunciation are widows, and these types of sadhvis often live secluded lives in ascetic compounds.
 Sadhvis are sometimes regarded by some as manifestations or forms of the Goddess, or Devi, and are honoured as such.
 There have been a number of charismatic sadhvis that have risen to fame as religious teachers in contemporary India, e.g. Anandamayi Ma, Sarada Devi, Mata Amritanandamayi, and Karunamayi.